yccjs/weather-app-react/README.md

 ## About the app

-This is a weather app made with React and openweatherAPI, that allows users to search for the weather of cities all over the world.
+This app is the very first app that I built!
+This is a weather app made with Node, React and openweatherAPI, that allows users to search for the weather of cities all over the world.